 We continue to focus on reducing our greenhouse gas (GHG) emissions and energy consumption, as well as increasing the use of renewable energy to reduce our carbon footprint.
-We aspire to achieve zero emissions by using 100% clean energy and we are proud of the progress we’ve made to reduce our absolute GHG emissions.
+Having surpassed our 2020 target (with 53 percent GHG emissions reductions from 2005 baseline), we aim to achieve net zero emissions by 2030 and to continue the use of renewable energy where possible.

 Waste and recovery

 Our recycling rate globally is now 93.4 percent, which means we have exceeded our target of 90 percent by 2020.
 We continue to educate and train our manufacturing associates around the world on the importance of a responsible approach to waste reduction.
 We’ve also implemented waste reduction programmes, such as converting waste into energy and reusing wastewater sludge.
 Our goal is to increase recycling to 95 percent by 2025 and strive for zero waste to landfill.
 Our sites in the UK and Brazil have already achieved zero waste to landfill.

 Small changes can make a big difference.
 There are things we can all do, every day to reduce our environmental footprint.
 Here are our top recycling tips.